Building Advisory Buy-In:

 Here are 6 of IFSEL’s low-prep, high-impact strategies:

-- 1. It starts with you.
+1. Buy in.
 As an Advisor at an IFSELSchool put it, “Advisees buy in when Advisors buy-in”.
 Try taking a moment to ask yourself how you feel, think and talk about Advisory and your role as anAdvisor.
-Perhaps these questions might help:
+Perhaps these questions might help

 a.
 What kind of an Advisor do I want to be?
 What kind of Advisor do my Advisees need me to be?